Minimal and Hamiltonian-minimal submanifolds in toric geometry: Minimal submanifolds in moment-angle manifolds

 Assume that $i_t$ is a $T_\Gamma$-invariant variation of the natural embedding $i \colon N\hookrightarrow Z_P$.
 By the definition of $\tilde{g}$,

-By comparing $T_\Gamma$-invariant variations of $N$ in $Z_P$ and variations of $\pi(N)= U_P$ in $V_P$, we obtain by Proposition~\ref{prop2} that the volume of $N$ is stationary with respect to all $T_\Gamma$-invariant variations.
-Now Theorem~\ref{theo2.3} implies the minimality of~$N$. \end{proof}
+Comparing $T_\Gamma$-invariant variations of $N$ in $Z_P$ and variations of $\pi(N)= U_P$ in $V_P$, we obtain by minimality of $U_P$ w.r.t. metric $\tilde{g}$ (Proposition~\ref{prop2}) that the volume of $N$ is stationary with respect to all $T_\Gamma$-invariant variations.
+This together with Theorem~\ref{theo2.3} implies the minimality of~$N$. \end{proof}